 In the decades after World War I, scientists continued to experiment with different types of radiation.
 In 1931, Walther Bothe (1891–1957) and his student, Herbert Becker, in Germany discovered that when alpha particles bombarded light elements, such as beryllium, lithium, or boron, an unusually penetrating radiation was produced.
 James Chadwick (1891–1974), a former student of Ernest Rutherford, investigated this new type of radiation and determined that it consisted of a beam of neutral particles, which have a high penetrating power because they are not repelled by the nucleus as are alpha particles.
 These three particles—electrons, protons, and neutrons—together serve as the subatomic building blocks of the atom.

 To summarize: The electron is light and negatively charged, and exists in a region outside the nucleus.
 Most of the mass of an atom consists of the protons and neutrons—each one of which is approximately 1,800 times more massive than an electron.
 This places most of the mass, and all the positive charge, inside the nucleus.
 In a neutral atom, the numbers of protons and electrons is equal, so the total charge balances out.
 Finally, within the nucleus, the number of neutrons can be anywhere from zero to almost double the number of protons, though there are almost always more neutrons than protons in the nucleus.
 As we shall see in the next unit, for many elements, the number of neutrons can vary, even for one specific number of protons.
-These variants of the different elements are called "inertia."
+These variants of the different elements are called "isotopes."

 The discovery of the neutron was an important milestone in the long investigations leading to the modern concept of the atom, but it was by no means enough on its own to complete the story.
 For that, we have to look again at the electron and its interactions with light to bring into focus the rest of the picture: the quantum view of the atom.